-With the support of Tata Trusts, SWAN successfully convened the Inception Workshop for the Rural Tourism based Social Enterprise Project for Sustainable Development and Gender Empowerment in South Asia, held in New Delhi and Jaripani (Uttarakhand) from November 25 to 28, 2019.
+In 2022, SWAN proposes to carry forward the work successfully initiated through the Inception Workshop for the Rural Tourism based Social Enterprise Project for Sustainable Development and Gender Empowerment in South Asia, held in New Delhi and Jaripani (Uttarakhand) in November 2019.
 Tourism is a natural avenue for revenue generation across South Asia.
 It is also the most instinctive and successful way to bring the peoples of South Asia closer to each other.
 Ecotourism is environmentally responsible tourism.
 It inculcates respect for different cultures and sub-cultures, and is essential for sustainable development of regions and people.
-SWAN emphasises the vital role of ecotourism for integrating women into the process of sustainable development.
+SWAN emphasises the vital role of ecotourism (focussed on rural areas) for integrating women into the process of sustainable development.
 Women play a central role in rural communities in agriculture, crafts and textiles, waste management, arts and music, cuisine and hospitality, preservation of the environment and culture, and inculcating traditional values in the next generation.
-All these are core values for the development of eco-tourism.
-By making local communities stake-holders and the principal beneficiaries in eco-tourism projects, the aspect of gender empowerment for the women in these communities receives the highest priority.
+All these are core values for the development of ecotourism.
+By making local communities stake-holders and the principal beneficiaries in ecotourism projects, the aspect of gender empowerment for the women in these communities receives the highest priority.
 Eco-tourism becomes the vehicle for skills, livelihood and sustainable development for the women of South Asia.
 SWAN colleagues are together formulating a three-year project bringing together teams from identified rural tourism development sites in each country, using our own e-portal first for e-training, and subsequently for e-marketing and e-commerce.